-10-03 The Basic Processes
+10-02 The Basic Processes

 Its signal intensity (SI) can be determined by the following equation:

-SI = K × ρ × (1 - exp {-TR / T1})
+SI = K × ρ × (1 - exp [-TR / T1])

 where K is a constant comprising bulk flow, diffusion, perfusion, and other parameters, ρ is proton density, TR the repetition time between the 90° pulses, and T1 the spin-lattice relaxation time.

-The nuclei are exposed to repeated RF pulses which cause a free induction decay of a specific initial amplitude.
 If the repetition time between two subsequent pulses is less than 5×T1, magnetization has not completely recovered and the signal intensity will be lower than the initial amplitude.
 The 90° pulse saturates the spin system for a certain time.
 If another RF pulse is transmitted during this period, a lower signal will be received.
-Therefore, equilibrium signals and thus image contrast differ, depending on the length of TR.
+Thus, equilibrium signals and image contrast differ, depending on the length of TR.

 Partial-saturation images are only slightly influenced by T2, the spin-spin relaxation, but heavily by T1, the spin-lattice relaxation, until the interpulse delay equals approximately 2×T1.
 At 2×T1, 90% of the magnetization has recovered.
 Afterwards, proton density is responsible for contrast (Figure 10-02).
-In general, bright regions on a PS image resemble object areas of short T1 and/or high proton density, while dark regions depict areas of long T1 and low proton density.

 Figure 10-02:

-Signal-intensity (SI) behavior of a partial saturation pulse sequence showing the dependence of SI of white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF) at B0 = 0.5 T. If the repetition time chosen is long enough, signal intensities differ by the factor of proton density only (WM: 72%, GM: 82%, CSF: 100%).
+If the repetition time chosen is long enough, signal intensities differ by the factor of proton density only (WM: 72%, GM: 82%, CSF: 100%).
 The images are of a healthy adult brain.

 In this animation we fly along the time line of the graph above and watch how the contrast changes.